mertcancoskuner/dyana/README.md

 ## Loaders

 Dyana provides a set of loaders for different types of files, each loader has a dedicated set of arguments and will be executed in an isolated, offline by default container.

-To see the available loaders and their scriptions, run `dyana loaders`.

 ### automodel